jessicarush/python-notes/deployment_docker.md

 ENTRYPOINT ["./boot.sh"]
 ```

 The `FROM` command specifies the base container image on which the new image will be built.
 The idea is that you start from an existing image, add or change some things, and end up with a derived image.
 Images are referenced by a name and a tag, separated by a colon.
 The name of our chosen image is python, which is the official Docker image for Python.
 The tags for this image allow you to specify the interpreter version and base operating system.
 The 3.6-alpine tag selects a Python 3.6 interpreter installed on Alpine Linux.
 The Alpine Linux distribution is often used instead of more popular ones such as Ubuntu because of its small size.
-You can see what tags are available for the Python image [here](https://hub.docker.com/r/library/python/tags/).
+You can [see what tags are available for Python here](https://hub.docker.com/r/library/python/tags/).

 The `WORKDIR` command sets a default directory where the application is going to be installed.
 The new default directory is going to apply to any remaining commands in the Dockerfile, and also later when the container is executed.